 Hanging curtains well above your window is acceptable, and often encouraged, to give height to a room.
 I have two more panels of this amazing mid-century cowboy fabric, and have thought of pulling a color from the print and making solid panels then alternating solid and print curtains along traverse system, having the blinds act as blackout curtains.

-In the guest bathroom we opted for a simple valance, which I made of my vintage fabric hoard, and a curtain rod from Target.
+In the kitchen we opted for a simple valance, which I made of my fabric hoard, and a curtain rod from Target.

 Currently the office and the guest room have the same blinds as in our bedroom, and our kitchen and master bathroom are still without any window treatments, although I will likely opt for a valance like I did in the guest bathroom, but I’m trying to decide on what fabric…